tdwg/constitution/constitution.md

 The Executive Committee Chair is elected directly from the membership and commits to a total of four years of service.
 A newly elected Chair serves first as Deputy Chair for two years, and then succeeds to become Chair for the following two years.
 Upon completion of both terms, the Chair can opt to remain as a member of the Executive Committee for an additional two years as a TDWG representative.

-If an Executive Committee Chair resigns or otherwise becomes unable to fulfil the role, the Deputy Chair shall become Chair, and a new Deputy Chair shall be elected in the next general election.
-In the event that both a Chair and Deputy Chair become unable to serve, the Executive Committee shall appoint one of the current TDWG officers to serve as Acting Chair, and both Chair and Deputy Chair shall be elected the next general election.
+If an Executive Committee Chair resigns or otherwise becomes unable to fulfill the role, the Deputy Chair shall become Chair, and a new Deputy Chair shall be elected in the next general election.
+In the event that both a Chair and Deputy Chair become unable to serve, the Executive Committee shall appoint one of the current TDWG officers to serve as Acting Chair, and both Chair and Deputy Chair shall be elected in the next general election.

 #### 6.2.1 Executive Committee Chair responsibilities